Frederick Law Olmsted and Trinity College

 Frederick Law Olmsted, the founder of landscape architecture, was born and is buried in Hartford, CT.
 Olmsted valued the aesthetic, functional and spiritual value of the land in cities and beyond.
 The design of the campus at Trinity College was influenced by Frederick Law Olmsted.

 Trinity is joining in the national celebration of his 200th birthday in 2022, termed Olmsted 200.
 Throughout the year, you can learn more about Olmsted in a series of virtual and in-person lectures on campus or via Olmsted 200.
-Trinity College was recently featured as the Spotlight in the Olmsted 200 newsletter.
+Trinity College was featured as the Spotlight in the August edition of the Olmsted 200 newsletter.

 The celebration at Trinity College began in summer 2021 with our Summer Carillon Concert Series.
 Every Wednesday evening in July, the community was invited to enjoy the concert series on our Olmsted campus.
-There is currently a national carillon composition competition in honor of Olmsted 200.
-The winning carillon piece will premier in 2022.
+The National Association for Olmsted Parks announced the sponsorship of Inspired by Olmsted, a carillon composition competition designed to celebrate Olmsted’s legacy.
+We are thrilled to share that our own Ellen Dickinson, College Carillonneur, tied for third place with her composition “Oasis in the City: Change Rings Through.”
+Read more about the competition on the Olmsted 200 website.